-In such LH implemented model, Suppliers (neither approved nor certificate holding organizations) working under the scope of approval of the LH subcontracting organizations, should be considered as well as SRU of the LH SMS.
-In this context and acting as SRUs, the Suppliers should interface with the Safety Managers or nominated LH SMS focal points and provide support for safety related activities to the LH SMSs through identified and nominated Supplier Safety Officer(s).
+In such LH implemented model, Suppliers (neither approved nor certificate holding organizations) working at the LH premises under the scope of approval of the LH subcontracting organizations, should be considered as well as SRU of the LH SMS.
+In this context and acting as SRUs, the Suppliers should interface with the Safety Managers or nominated LH SMS focal points and provide support for safety related aspects to the LH SMSs through identified and nominated Supplier Safety Officer(s).

-LH will ensure that LH focal points and entry points are clearly identified and communicated to the Supplier, whilst the Supplier should appoint Safety Officer(s) belonging to its own organization to interface the LH SMSs.
+LH will ensure that LH focal points and entry points are clearly identified and communicated to the Supplier, and the Supplier should appoint Safety Officer(s) belonging to its own organization to interface the LH SMSs.